-Application code on the VIP Platform can only be modified using a version-controlled GitHub development workflow.
+An application’s code on the VIP Platform can only be modified using a version-controlled GitHub development workflow.
 There is no SFTP access to an application’s code or other related assets.
-GitHub repositories for VIP Platform applications are supplied by VIP.

 Build and deploy

-Code that is committed to an environment’s deploy branch should contain all needed assets.
+Code that is committed to a WordPress environment’s deploy branch should contain all needed assets.
 On deploy, no additional building is done except for submodule includes.
 When using composer, for example, code should be committed to a branch only after running

 composer install.
-An alternative to this is to set up an automated build and deploy method.
+An alternative to this is to set up a continuous integration and deployment (CI/CD) method.

-For branches already set up with automated build and deploy (
+For branches already set up with continuous integration and deployment (CI/CD) (

 -built branches), merged changes to a

-master-built branch.
-The build code will then be deployed automatically.
+develop-built branch.
+The built code will then be deployed automatically.